-5.020.1 Purpose
+24.020.1 Purpose

-The purpose of RRFCs is to proactively promote The Rotary Foundation's goals and Rotary's strategic plan by facilitating increased giving to and participation in The Rotary Foundation's Annual Fund and greater participation in The Rotary Foundation's district and global grants, and programs.
+The purpose of RRFCs is to proactively promote The Rotary Foundation's goals and Rotary's strategic plan by facilitating increased giving to and participation in The Rotary Foundation's Annual Fund and PolioPlus efforts as well as greater participation in The Rotary Foundation's district and global grants, and programs.
 RRFCs work in collaboration with the district structure to support and encourage Rotarians and clubs to fully participate in The Rotary Foundation's fund-raising, programs and grant opportunities.
-(August 2018 Trustees Mtg., Dec.
-23)
+(January 2020 Trustees Mtg., Dec.
+65)